fkyprianou/deved-platform/content/blog/en/evolving-the-vonage-helpdesk-with-laravel-deepgram.md

 }
 ```

-We'll skip over the fact that I'm calling the `env()` method (never do this in Laravel on account of config caching, I left this in on purpose to demonstrate this common mistake) and instead explain what the Vonage PHP SDK code is doing.
+We'll skip over the fact that I'm calling the `env()` method ([never do this in Laravel on account of config caching](https://laravel.com/docs/10.x/configuration#configuration-caching), I left this in on purpose to demonstrate this common mistake) and instead explain what the Vonage PHP SDK code is doing.

 * We know we want to make an outbound call in this logic block, so we create a new `OutboundCall` that pulls in the customers' phone number from the ticket, and the sending number from the config.
 * This is the neat bit.
-You know how in part one of this tutorial, we set an ngrok URL in the Vonage Dashboard for SMS webhooks?
+You know how in part one of this tutorial, we set an Ngrok URL in the Vonage Dashboard for SMS webhooks?
 We've not done that here, because each call using the Voice SDK can be configured to *use a specific callback URL for this call we're making*.
-This part is really important, because it *allows us to configure state.* In this case, we take the ngrok public URL from `$currentHost` (i.e. the constant `PUBLIC_URL`), a route defined by us for our application (`/webhook/answer/`) and the key to making this work: the ticket ID as part of the route.
+This part is really important because it *allows us to configure state.* In this case, we take the Ngrok public URL from `$currentHost` (i.e. the constant `PUBLIC_URL`), a route defined by us for our application (`/webhook/answer/`) and the key to making this work: the ticket ID as part of the route.

-So, now we need a new controller to handle what comes in when the customer has competed their ticket call.
+So, now we need a new controller to handle what comes in when the customer has completed their ticket call.
 The two parts to this are:

 * Read out a response when the customer picks up their phone call (this will be set in the controller assigned to the route)
 * Have a route to read incoming events (we've set the event webhook in the voice call, you can read more about events here)
-* From the event, fetch a voice recording of the customers' response, transcribe it using Deepgram and write it as a new `TicketEntry`.
+* From the event, fetch a voice recording of the customers' response, transcribe it using Deepgram, and write it as a new `TicketEntry`.

 Phew!
 Quite a bit to digest here, so let's start tucking in: